sodabubblewine/sodabubblewine.github.io/README.md

     4. The lexicon of a grammar lists the connective particles and atomic predicates which together with rules for connecting component predicates with connective particles into compound predicates, are said to generate the forms of response of a language grammatically.

-    5. Each construction rule is expected to have a unique deconstruction rule when dealing with a logical grammar: this eliminates ambiguities which florish in nonlogically langauges and speeds up the grammatical analsis of a compound into its particles and atoms.
+    5. Each construction rule is expected to have a unique deconstruction rule when dealing with a logical grammar: this eliminates ambiguities which florish in nonlogical langauges and speeds up the grammatical analysis of a compound into its particles and atoms.

 ### 2025 0623 1412